Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Discussion

-A limitation of this study is its exclusive focus on open-source blockchain projects, which may not fully capture the breadth of development practices and challenges across the broader blockchain ecosystem.
-Another limitation stems from relying solely on issue titles for topic modeling, due to the common presence of auto-generated or repetitive templates in issue bodies.
+This study has several limitations that suggest directions for future research.
+First, its focus on open-source projects may not fully capture the breadth of development practices and challenges across the broader blockchain ecosystem.
+Another limitation arises from relying solely on issue titles for topic modeling, as they often contain auto-generated or template text in issue bodies.
 However, many issues include rich, developer-written content that could provide deeper insights.